 We have a couple of versions depending on the controller you use.
 Here are the download links:

-(*You need to right click “save link as” to save it versus opening the file… * )
+*Right click “save link as” versus clicking the link *

 3D Printer (Using Fan Control M106/M107)